shashiirk/todos/README.md

 # Todo App

-A simple Todo app to manage an keep track of all your tasks.
+A simple Todo app to manage and keep track of all your tasks.